pca2/bootcamp/javascript_2.md

 ```javascript
 Monster.prototype.eyes = 2;
 ```
-Now all our monster objects will also respond to the `eyes` property:
+Now all our monster objects will also respond to the `eyes` property, including all the ones that already exist.

 ```javascript
 console.log(matt.eyes);